Shalom is a

 scholarship which our members and friends bring to this community, as

-together we study, pray and grow.
+together we study, pray, laugh and grow.

-Spiritual Leader: Reb Irwin Keller
+Leader: Reb Irwin Keller

 Irwin Keller is Ner Shalom's lay

 Spiritual Leader and Shaliach Tzibur.

 Reb Irwin brings a lifetime of study,

 spirit and song to his joyous work with Ner Shalom.
 His most visible

 past work focused on LGBT and HIV advocacy: Reb Irwin authored